 Exciting times these are, don’t you think?
 Factory images of Android Lollipop for existing Nexus devices are already out.
 Users in some regions are still waiting for Google to roll out the OTA updates on their devices.
 Although it shouldn’t take long, most of us were too excited to have our Lollipops sooner rather than later, and hence couldn’t really afford to wait for the OTA updates.
 This is definitely the most exciting version of Lollipop after all!
-Those eye popping animations, that fluidity and that colorful yet subtle new UI — who wouldn’t want to get his hands on that immediately?
+Those eye-popping animations, that fluidity and that colorful yet subtle new UI — who wouldn’t want to get his hands on that immediately?
 But there are some users whose needs are different.
 They don’t just want the stock ROM, they want it ROOTED!
 And in that case, we’ve got your back covered guys, read on to Root your Nexus 7 2013 WiFi using One Click CF AutoRoot Tool.

 Rooting any new version of Android requires a lot of patience on the developers’ part as they have to deal with newer OS level patches and security fixes.
 Android 5.0 Lollipop was no different in this respect, and in fact, it went a step or two further!
 But the tried and tested name of Chainfire did it again by making a One-Click batch file for the Nexus 7 2013.
-So without much ado, let’s get taking about the tool.
+So without much ado, let’s talk about the tool.

 Do not forget that flashing your device, rooting it, or any other similar customizations thereof can sometimes have adverse repercussions.
 Also, these processes are not for the faint-hearted since none of these are full-proof.
 But we do assure you that they work in most normal scenarios if you correctly follow the guide.
 If anything does happen to your device, the responsibility of that solely lies with you, my friend.

 Requirements and Precursors

 - Download the CF-AutoRoot Tool for the Nexus 7 2013 WiFi from here.